 - Post-production simple editing on videos going up on the channel is free to you, our client.
 “Simple” means < 30 minutes of editing (cuts, audio/video adjustments, intro slate)

 - We are also happy to create custom Playlists of your content.
 See all our playlists here.

 - Request time domain specific metrics for your videos.
-We can provide total views over time, viewer geography and discovery information.
+We can provide some information about total views over time and viewer geography.

 Official Partnership with YouTube also enables Yale to provide you with a few more benefits: